-The subsidiaries of the MANNESMANN business unit are a core element of the Salzgitter Group.
-They manufacture seamless and welded steel tubes – for the entire world.
-So we can say with pride that our products are in service around the globe – as precision steel tubes, stainless steel tubes, large-diameter and conduit pipelines, and many more.
+For more than 130 years, the Mannesmann brand of the Salzgitter Group has been synonymous with the innovative and sustainable manufacture of seamless and welded steel tube and pipe on three continents – for the entire world.
+So we can say with pride that our products are in service around the globe – as large-diameter and conduit pipelines, precision steel tubes, stainless steel tubes and many more.

 More information on www.mannesmann.com.